Claude Lévi-Strauss: Anthropological theories

 In the study of the kinship systems that first concerned him, this ideal of explanation allowed a comprehensive organization of data that partly had been ordered by other researchers.
 The overall goal was to find out why family relations differed among various South American cultures.
 The father might have great authority over the son in one group, for example, with the relationship rigidly restricted by taboos.
 In another group, the mother's brother would have that kind of relationship with the son, while the father's relationship was relaxed and playful.

 A number of partial patterns had been noted.
-Relations between the mother and father, for example, had some sort of reciprocity with those of father and son–if the mother had a dominant social status and was formal with the father, for example, then the father usually had close relations with the son.
+Relations between the mother and father, for example, had some sort of reciprocity with those of father and son – if the mother had a dominant social status and was formal with the father, for example, then the father usually had close relations with the son.
 But these smaller patterns joined in inconsistent ways.
 One possible way of finding a master order was to rate all the positions in a kinship system along several dimensions.
 For example, the father was older than the son, the father produced the son, the father had the same sex as the son, and so on; the matrilineal uncle was older and of the same sex, but did not produce the son, and so on.
 An exhaustive collection of such observations might cause an overall pattern to emerge.

 However, for Lévi-Strauss, this kind of work was considered "analytical in appearance only".
 It results in a chart that is far more difficult to understand than the original data and is based on arbitrary abstractions (empirically, fathers are older than sons, but it is only the researcher who declares that this feature explains their relations).
 Furthermore, it does not explain anything.
 The explanation it offers is tautological—if age is crucial, then age explains a relationship.
 And it does not offer the possibility of inferring the origins of the structure.

 A proper solution to the puzzle is to find a basic unit of kinship which can explain all the variations.
 It is a cluster of four roles – brother, sister, father, son.
 These are the roles that must be involved in any society that has an incest taboo requiring a man to obtain a wife from some man outside his own hereditary line.
-A brother may give away his sister, for example, whose son might reciprocate in the next generation by allowing his own sister to marry exogamously.
+A brother may give away his sister, for example, whose son might reciprocate in the next generation by allowing his sister to marry exogamously.
 The underlying demand is a continued circulation of women to keep various clans peacefully related.